-Trainees must request prospective approval from the Board in writing to undertake full time research.
-Any research must progress scientific, medical and surgical knowledge specific to the specialty of PRS.

-Written requests must provide full details of the research including its relevance to PRS, that the research is under the auspices of a recognised formal entity and the research must be fully compliant with NHMRC standards and guidelines.

-The Board has discretion in granting approval of all requests by Trainees to interrupt SET for full time research.

-This process is initiated through contacting the NZAPS Training Manager at the NZAPS office.

-Where a Trainee has been selected into SET and has been awarded a RACS research scholarship, the Board will grant an automatic deferment of training to take up the research scholarship for the period of the scholarship.
+- Trainees must request prospective approval from the NZBPRS in writing to undertake full time research.
+Any research must progress scientific, medical and surgical knowledge specific to the specialty of PRS. - ii.
+Written requests must provide full details of the research including its relevance to PRS, that the research is under the auspices of a recognised formal entity and the research must be fully compliant with NHMRC standards and guidelines. - iii.
+The NZBPRS has discretion in granting approval of all requests by Trainees to interrupt SET for full time research. - iv.
+This process is initiated through contacting the NZAPS Training Manager at the NZAPS office. - v.
+Where a Trainee has been selected into SET and has been awarded a RACS research scholarship, the NZBPRS will grant an automatic deferment of training to take up the research scholarship for the period of the scholarship.